vednp/ToDo-App/README.md

 # ToDo-App

-ToDo-App is a simple web application built with HTML, CSS, and JavaScript.
+ToDo-App is a simple web application built with TypeScript, Node.js and ReactJs.
 It allows you to manage your daily tasks and keep track of your to-do list.

 ## Features

 - Add new tasks with a title and optional description.
 - Mark tasks as complete or incomplete.
 - Delete tasks that are no longer needed.
-- Filter tasks based on their status (all, complete, incomplete).

 ## Installation